Plugins

 Vito already covers the most popular server providers like DigitalOcean, AWS, Vultr, Hetzner etc.

-You can register your own server provider using App\Plugins\RegisterServerProvider
+You can register your own server provider using App\Plugins\RegisterServerProvider in your plugin's service provider.

 \App\Plugins\RegisterServerProvider::make('hetzner')